-How to keep your back healthy during fall cleanup chores
+How to keep your back safe during fall cleanup chores

 “Typically, these injuries can be treated with physical therapy, occasional chiropractic manipulation, over-the-counter anti-inflammatory medications, and just the tincture of time.
 These injuries are usually caused by improper lifting or carrying techniques.”